 Besides the typical loaves of zucchini, banana and pumpkin bread, muffins are also quick breads.
 They’re just baked in a muffin or cupcake tin instead of in a loaf pan.
 Pancakes, dumplings and fritters are also considered quick breads.

 A few simple rules will help you make wonderful quick breads every time!

 - As with most baking, start with room temperature ingredients.
 Get the eggs out of the refrigerator about a half hour before you plan to start mixing.
 If you want, you can place them in a bowl of warm water to hurry along the process.
 Don’t use boiling water or your eggs will cook!

 - Generally, you mix all the dry ingredients first, then add the wet ingredients.

-- Do not over mix or your end result will be full of tunnels and your muffins will have peaked versus rounded tops.
+- PRO-Tip: Do not over mix or your end result will be full of tunnels and your muffins will have peaked versus rounded tops.
 Do not use a mixer.
 A wooden spoon will work just fine.

 - I line the bottoms of my bread pans with a rectangle of parchment paper to prevent sticking.
 I’m also a fan of Baker’s Joy , non-stick oil and flour spray.

 - Do not over bake.
 Check for doneness by inserting a toothpick into the center of the loaf or a muffin.
 If there are wet crumbs when you pull it out, you will need to add more baking time.
 You want the toothpick to come out clean.
 Start checking about 10 minutes before the allotted time is up.
 All ovens bake differently.